St Mel's Cathedral: Design history

 The cathedral is a Neoclassical stone building, at the north-east side of the town.
 Construction began in 1840 to the design of Joseph B. Keane, with the foundation stone (taken from the ruined cathedral in nearby Ardagh) laid by the Bishop of Ardagh and Clonmacnoise, William O'Higgins, on 19 May 1840.
 Work was then delayed by the arrival of the Great Famine, but the church was opened for worship by O'Higgins's successor, Rt.
 Rev. John Kilduff, on 29 September 1856.
 The roof is supported by 24 limestone columns quarried at nearby Newtowncashel.
 The 1860 belfry was designed by John Bourke, and the 1889 portico was designed by George Ashlin.
 The cathedral was finally consecrated on 19 May 1893.

 Harry Clarke studios designed the stained glass windows in the transepts.
 Ray Carroll designed the 1975 furnishings including "The Second Coming" tapestry behind the bishop's throne.
 Imogen Stuart designed "The Holy Ghost" above the baptismal font.
+The tapestry was produced by Donegal Carpets of Killybegs.